smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/Recap/README.md

 - Train a `RandomForestRegressor`
 - Evaluate the performance
 - Save the trained model to disk
-- Save the parameters and metrics of the run to https://mlflow.lewagon.co
+- Save the parameters and metrics of the run to the [Le Wagon MLFlow server](https://mlflow.lewagon.co)

 ## Second step: ParamTrainer class